Uncanny Tales (Canadian pulp magazine): Publication history and contents

+The first five issues were all original material, rather than reprints.
 The sixth issue saw a story by Wollheim appear, and in the seventh issue there were three by Wollheim and one by Robert W. Lowndes.
 In total, 37 stories from Uncanny Tales have been identified as reprints from either Stirring or Cosmic.
 There were also a handful of new stories from the same group of authors, including three by Wollheim and two by Lowndes, one of which, "Lure of the Lily", had been rejected by Wollheim for the American magazines for being too risqué.
-The stories supplied by Sam Moskowitz included Moskowitz's own "The Way Back" (reprinted from Comet), which appeared in the February 1942 issue; Stanton Coblentz's novel After 12,000 Years, and James Taurasi's story "Magician of Space", which was not a reprint.
-Canadian writers continued to appear in the magazine, including C.V.
-Tench, who had sold a story to the very first issue of Astounding Stories in January 1930.
-The stories of Canadian origin were generally unmemorable, and in some cases the stories may have been plagiarized or rewritten versions of other works.
+The stories supplied by Sam Moskowitz included his own "The Way Back" (reprinted from Comet), which appeared in the February 1942 issue; Stanton Coblentz's novel After 12,000 Years, which was serialized from April to September 1942; and James Taurasi's story "Magician of Space", which was not a reprint.
+Canadian writers continued to appear in the magazine, including C. V. Tench, who had sold a story to the first issue of Astounding Stories in January 1930.
+The stories of Canadian origin were generally unmemorable, according to science fiction historians Mike Ashley and Grant Thiessen, and in some cases the stories may have been plagiarized or rewritten versions of other works.

 Paper shortages caused by the war forced the magazine to a bimonthly schedule in 1942, and only four more issues appeared.
 The last issue was dated September–October 1943.
 Over the lifetime of the magazine its focus shifted from weird fiction to include both science fiction and fantasy.
 The magazine is now hard to find and complete runs are very rare.